 - Repeat these steps for all USB Root Hub devices that you have on your PC.

-Solution 5 – Update HP Support Assistant
+4. Update HP Support Assistant

-You can do that simply by running the application and choosing the update option or you can download the latest version from HP’s website.
+You can do that by running the application and choosing the update option or downloading the latest version from HP’s website.

-Solution 6 – Uninstall fingerprint software
+6. Uninstall the fingerprint software

 - Follow the instructions on the screen to complete the uninstallation process.

-- In the right pane go to Windows Hello section and click on Remove button under Fingerprint.
+- In the right pane, go to the Windows Hello section and click on the Remove button under Fingerprint.

 - Follow the instructions on the screen to add another fingerprint.

-Solution 8 – Remove and recreate your PIN
+8. Remove and recreate your PIN

 - Click the Remove button again to confirm.